 The EWG acknowledges that deploying and operating the suggested RDS will incur costs.
 In such a system, how could or should these costs be borne?

 Costs for an ARDS model should be split amongst the various groups that benefit from the centralized system.
 The Registries, for example, could pay a small fee per record as the centralized database is a backup for them.
 Entities accessing the data could pay a fee for retrieving Gated Access information, which could be done as an upfront cost paid at the time of certification/validation or per request.
 ICANN could also underwrite the validation/certification costs for Gated Access.
-[I don’t think this is a ‘subsidy’, as this service is a service to all Internet users.
-The use of the term subsidize seems to accept that the new directory service is not an essential service to Internet users – and I think that the long standing BC position is that it is…

 The BC believes however, that for domain names use for commercial purposes, as defined and discussed above, basic data elements which identify the registrant should be available to Internet users and consumers without a fee.
 Additional data elements might require a fee, however.

-The BC believes that a unified model for all registration data, regardless of whether that data is for the generic or country code namespaces, would best serve Internet users.
+As final comment, the BC believes that a unified model for all registration data, regardless of whether that data is for the generic or country code namespaces, would best serve Internet users.
 Although the BC understands that the cc space is out of scope of the EWG's current work, we hope that the drive to unify registration data at generic level may lead to the same type of approach for the cc community.

-These comments were prepared in accordance with the BC Charter.
+These comments were prepared in accordance with the BC Charter, with wide participation by BC members.
+Laura Covington prepared the initial draft.
+The final version was approved by membership on ________.